 Many of the homeowners of Columbus and Cincinnati like to have their buildings designed with a finish of limestone cladding.
 To give your house that desired finish, it is important to understand how limestone exterior cladding works and the various limestone products that are available for use.

 There are different methods for cladding stone.
-These are generally determined based on the architectural applications and the type of stone being used.
+These are generally determined based on the architectural applications and the type of building stone being used.
 Cladding stones are typically very heavy.
 Therefore, you should consider how that could affect the building and figure out what is the best way to lay the stones on the exterior.

 This is the traditional cladding method for all kinds of natural stones including limestone.
 In this method, the cladding stone is fixed to an already existing backing structure and therefore becomes the exterior envelope for the building.